0 Part Course |

 • Responsibilities in the collection and processing of data

-• Worked examples data and how to prioritise it
+• Worked examples, data, and how to prioritise them

-By the end of this session, delegates will be able to identify the different types of reports, who issues them, when should they be issued and why clear, effective data collection is so important in the process
+By the end of this opening suspicious activity reporting training session, delegates will be able to identify the different types of reports, who issues them, when they should be issued and why clear, effective data collection is so important in the process

 Session Two: What Makes a Good SAR/STR?